Docs/Admin Guide/Managing Users

 Why deprovisioning matters for compliance evidence

-For teams running secure coding training as part of their PCI DSS 6.2.2 evidence pack, the user list also doubles as proof of who was in scope during the audit period.
-Keeping it tidy makes the audit conversation shorter and the evidence cleaner.
+For teams running secure coding training as part of their PCI DSS 6.2.2 evidence pack, the user list doubles as proof of who was in scope during the audit period.
+Pull a snapshot at audit time — either from the Export CSV button or via the public API — and keep it alongside the rest of your evidence pack.

 Need to add users in bulk?
 Set up SCIM provisioning to automatically sync users from Okta or Azure AD.
 See the SCIM Overview guide for setup instructions.